Afternoon, a story: Critical reception

+This work was analyzed in Astrid Ensslin's work, Pre-web Digital Publishing and the Lore of Electronic Literature (2022).

 Translations and editions

-Afternoon has been published in many different editions since it was first distributed on a floppy disk with a handwritten label in 1987.
+afternoon has been published in many different editions since it was first distributed on a floppy disk with a handwritten label in 1987.
 Dene Grigar has compiled an overview, with details about each edition.

 The hypertext fiction has been translated into Italian, German, Polish and French.